 And yet, of all the words in the lexicon of the art world, “style” is the one I absolutely hate the most Read More

-There are two pieces of advice every illustrator has heard, but should never heed: “Do what you love, and the money will follow” and “Only choose projects you connect with”.
+There are two pieces of advice every illustrator has heard, but should never heed: “Do what you love, and the money will follow” and “Only accept projects if you connect with the text”.
 Read More

 I throw away 90% of the postcards I receive.
 Read More

 At conferences, schools, and through social media, I get this question a lot: